roddhjav/Tomb/README.md

 - [Mausoleum](https://github.com/mandeep/Mausoleum) is a graphical interface to facilitate the creation and management of tombs, written in Python.

-- [pass-tomb](https://github.com/roddhjav/pass-tomb) is a console based wrapper of the excellent password keeping program [pass](https://www.passwordstore.org) that helps to keep the whole tree of password encrypted inside a tomb.
+- [pass-tomb](https://github.com/roddhjav/pass-tomb) is a console extension of the excellent password keeping program [pass](https://www.passwordstore.org) that helps to keep the whole tree of password encrypted inside a tomb.
 It is written in Bash.

 If you are writing a project supporting tomb volumes or wrapping tomb, let us know!